-Effective June 8, 2021, Able-Bodied Adults Without Dependents (ABAWD) are exempted from work requirements through a statewide Supplemental Nutrition Assistance Program (SNAP) time limit waiver.
-Food and Nutrition Service's (FNS') approval extends through May 31, 2022; however clients remain eligible to participate in Basic Food Employment & Training (BFET) services voluntarily.
+Effective June 8, 2021, ABAWDs were exempted from work requirements through a statewide SNAP time limit waiver.
+Food and Nutrition Service's (FNS) approval extended through May 31, 2022; however clients remained eligible to participate in BFET services voluntarily.

-P-EBT Children Under 6 Expansion [COVID-19] Response]
+P-EBT Children Under 6 Expansion [COVID-19 Response]

 DSHS received FNS approval to expand P-EBT benefits to children under the age of six for the 2020-21 school year.
-Children living in both a Basic Food household and a county participating in the National School Lunch Program and School Breakfast program whose schools reported limited on-site meal service between October 1, 2020 and June 30, 2021 were eligible for P-EBT.
+Children living in both a Basic Food household and a county participating in the National School Lunch

+Program and School Breakfast program whose schools reported limited on-site meal service between October 1, 2020 and June 30, 2021, were eligible for P-EBT.